mgatelabs/FirstDescedantSkip/README.md

 ## Other Utilities

-Because TFD is sort of buggy over Steam Link I have added two extra programs that will allow you to change your window configuration, since TFD links to popup in a window that isn't visible.
+Because TFD is sort of buggy over Steam Link I have added two extra programs that will allow you to change your window configuration, since TFD likes to popup in a window that isn't visible.

-To build them
+### To build them

 pyinstaller --onefile extend_display.py
 pyinstaller --onefile internal_display.py

+### Add them to steam

-Then add the exe to steam as show earlier.
+Then add both exes to steam as show earlier.

 extend_display.exe will enable multi-monitor. internal_display.exe will force one screen.